OSC/k8-ldap-configmap/README.md

 ## Kubernetes support

-Currently this code is built and tested against Kubernetes 1.21.
+Currently this code is built and tested against Kubernetes 1.25.x and 1.26.x.

 ## Install